View Document

 (60) Elective units in a nationally recognised training package qualification or an accredited course may be core courses in the RMIT offering of the qualification or accredited course.

-(61) When the requested program structure cannot be configured in the student administration management system, Course and Program Administration may be required to alter the configuration to a logically equivalent structure.
+(61) When the requested program structure cannot be configured in the student administration management system, Academic Governance may be required to alter the configuration to a logically equivalent structure.
 In some cases, this may require splitting up overly complicated and/or option course combinations or merging core/option course lists that do not need to be split.

-1. This decision will be made by Course and Program Administration in consultation with the school/industry cluster or college.
+1. This decision will be made by Academic Governance in consultation with the school/industry cluster or college.

 Majors and Minors